| West Zone Cultural Centre

 forms and literary pursuits in the western region of India in the states of Rajasthan,

 Gujarat, Maharashtra, Goa and union territories of Daman, Diu & Dadra Nagar Haveli.
+The main thrust of the Zonal Cultural

 Centres is to network and disseminate cultural activities in rural India and build up